Sau Saal Baad

 Sau Saal Baad is a 1966 Hindi film directed by B.K.
 Dubey starring Feroz Khan.
 The film was released on 29 December 1966 and was certified U by the Central Board of Film Certification.

 Plot

 While working at an excavation site, a young engineer (Feroz Khan) notices an abandoned mansion where he hears a female voice singing a tragic song.
 When he investigates, he finds a beautiful apparition; what's more, there seems to be something quite familiar about her.
-Could this be the ghost of someone from his past life?
+He wonders if this is the ghost of someone from his past life.